paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 Pub.
 L. 113–235, § 109(a)(1), struck out par.
 (9) which related to adjustments disregarded in withdrawal liability determination.

 Subsec. (f)(3), (4).
 Pub.
 L. 113–235, § 109(a)(2), redesignated par.
-(4) as (3), substituted “During the period beginning on the date of the certification under subsection (b)(3)(A) for the initial critical year and ending on the date of the adoption of a rehabilitation plan—” for “During the rehabilitation plan adoption period—”, and struck out heading and text of former par.
+(4) as (3), substituted “During the period beginning on the date of the certification under subsection (b)(3)(A) for the initial critical year and ending on the date of the adoption of a rehabilitation plan—” for “During the rehabilitation plan adoption period—” in introductory provisions, and struck out former par.
 (3).
 Text read as follows “Any benefit reductions under this subsection shall be disregarded in determining a plan’s unfunded vested benefits for purposes of determining an employer’s withdrawal liability under [section 1381 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1381).”

 Subsec. (g).
 Pub.
 L. 113–235, § 109(a)(4), added subsec. (g).
 Former subsec. (g) redesignated (h).